CO32-/b3stats/titles.md

 1   | Brooke Candy | Opulence
 1   | Bon Jovi | Something for the pain
-1   | Be Ignacio | Ayo Aye (Ritmo do Coraçao) Radio Version 1   | John Newman | Losing Sleep
+1   | Be Ignacio | Ayo Aye (Ritmo do Coraçao) Radio Version 1   | Lenny Kravitz | Always on the run
+1   | John Newman | Losing Sleep
 1   | Feist | 1234
 1   | Fatboy Slim | Praise you